Swiss Medical Students' Association: Activities

 swimsa is the official representation of Swiss dental and medical students and has seats in various commissions, such as the Commission of Swiss Medical Faculties SMIFK (Schweizerische medizinische Interfakultätskommission) or the Federal Office of Public Health.
 In addition, swimsa organizes international exchanges and takes part at the activities of the IFMSA.
 The association collaborates with various projects and organizations on the topics of public health, medical education, sexual and reproductive health including HIV/AIDS, and human rights.
 The Swiss Medical Students' Convention (SMSC) takes place twice a year and enables students throughout Switzerland to meet and exchange experiences and ideas.
 A trainings weekend is organized once a year.

 Awards

 swimsa honors medical students with the "U ROCK swimsa Award".

 The "U ROCK swimsa Award" is presented twice a year during the SMSC (usually in April and November) to people who have shown excellent commitment and endurance.
-The candidates are chosen by the executive board to be voted on by the national delegate assembly.
+The candidates are nominated by medical students to be voted on by the national delegate assembly.
 The following list shows the recipients since its introduction: